jenkinsci/ecu-test-execution-plugin/README.md

 ### Tool configuration

 ECU-TEST and TRACE-CHECK installations are administrated in the global tool configuration at section "ECU-TEST".
-An installation entry is specified by an arbitrary name and the path to the installation directory.
-The execution on a Jenkins agent requires the adaption of the tool installation directory on the agent configuration page.
+An installation entry is specified by an arbitrary name and the path to the executable.
+The execution on a Jenkins agent requires the adaptation of the path to the executable of the tool on the agent configuration page.

 ![ECU-TEST](docs/images/ecutest.png "ECU-TEST")